bytecodealliance/rfcs/accepted/cranelift-backend-transition.md

 to the latest Wasm SIMD proposal.
 As other Wasm proposals advance, it will likely fall further behind and time spent updating it will be harder and harder to justify.

+The major alternative is simply to do nothing: retain the old backend as default, and new backend as a non-default option.
+This is the status-quo and has the least risk; individual embedders can always enable the new backend if desired.
+However, it has the significant downside that it implies ongoing support for the old backend; in the steady state, this is twice the maintenance and possibly feature-implementation work for one platform (x86-64), and so we do not consider this to be a serious option *unless* the new backend shows serious defects that prevent switching.

+In other words, given the direction that effort is being, and will be, spent, and given the effort and maintenance burden of various options in the future, it seems to be inevitable that the switch will occur at some point.
+The question to answer is whether the new backend is ready *yet* to be the default, or whether we need to wait longer.

 # Open questions
 [open-questions]: #open-questions